platformsh/platformsh-docs/sites/friday/src/get-started/express/_index.md

 +++
 title={{% vendor/name %}} Git repository
 +++
-For the rest of this guide, you will use the normal Git workflow (`git add . && git commit -m "message" && git push`) to commit your source code changes to Git history, and use {{% vendor/name %}} CLI to deploy your [{{% vendor/name %}} environment](/environments.html) with latest code updates.
+For the rest of this guide, you will use the normal Git workflow (`git add . && git commit -m "message" && git push {{% vendor/cli %}}`) to commit your source code changes to Git history, and use the {{% vendor/name %}} CLI to deploy your [{{% vendor/name %}} environment](/environments.html) with the latest code updates.

 <--->
 +++
 title=GitHub repository
 +++
 {{% vendor/name %}} provides a feature called [Github integration](integrations/source/github.md) that allows your {{% vendor/name %}} project to be fully integrated with your Github repository.
-Enabling you, as a developer, to use a normal Git workflow (`git add . && git commit -m "message" && git push`) to deploy your environment—with no need to connect to the {{% vendor/name %}} console.
+This enables you, as a developer, to use a normal Git workflow (`git add . && git commit -m "message" && git push`) to deploy your environment—with no need to connect to the {{% vendor/name %}} Console.

 {{< note >}}
 Please make sure you that you have already completed the following steps before adding a [Github integration](integrations/source/github.md):